yichijin/yichijin.github.io/index.md

 # Jimmy Jin

 You found me.
 I'm a data scientist who prefers simple, transparent methods.
 I also enjoy writing production code.
 Big fan of the t-test, SQL and Spark.
+Read more about my experiences on [LinkedIn](https://www.linkedin.com/in/jimmy-jin-5325ab6/).

+My general philosophy towards data science is that simple methods are usually sufficient.
+If they're not, then it's usually because the data are messed up, and I often prefer fixing the underlying cause of messy data rather than reaching for an advanced technique to paper over the fundamental issues.
+I enjoy data engineering and am willing to get my hands dirty to build a clean pipeline.

 I care a lot about having a positive impact on society and am  **always on the lookout for opportunities with non-profits or local government agencies**.
 If you know of any interesting openings, please reach out.